 Coach Rebecca: I’ve always gravitated toward kids.
 Did you intend to work with kids primarily?
 How did that evolve for you?

 Sara Robinson: I’ve always been passionate about that age group.
 Being a kid is so much fun.
 My sport experience really ended when I was about 15.
 So much happens before your teenage years and sometimes into your teenage years that I just felt if I could help that age group, that would really be amazing.
-I didn’t necessarily intend to focus on that but it was just sort of always where my passion was, so looking back, it makes sense that that’s where the majority of my work happens.
+I didn’t necessarily intend to focus on that, but it was just sort of always where my passion was, so looking back, it makes sense that that’s where the majority of my work happens.

-Coach Rebecca: Did you always know that you wanted to do sports psychology or how did that evolve for you?
+Coach Rebecca: Did you always know that you wanted to do sports psychology, or how did that evolve for you?

-Sara Robinson: No. Actually, I didn’t.
+Sara Robinson: No, actually I didn’t.
 In my undergrad, I studied theater and psychology.
 By the end of my time in college, I knew I wanted to continue with psychology.
 I just didn’t know what.
 I moved back to the Bay Area.
 I was in college in New York and was looking into the many different types of higher education psychology programs that exist in the Bay Area.

 Actually, it was my dad who taught at JFK who said, “Well, you know, there’s a sports psychology program.
 Have you ever thought of that?”
 I said, “I haven’t even heard of that but that sounds like it would make sense for me.”
 It did in part because of my sport background.
-It did because of my interest in helping people but really that was the focus, was I want to help people and I knew that going more of a typical therapy route wouldn’t really work for me.
+It did because of my interest in helping people, but really that was the focus, that I want to help people and I knew that going more of a typical therapy route wouldn’t really work for me.
 That was a little too intense.